-We are moving to our new head office on 1 June 2015 and our goal is to develop the premises as a multi-purpose community hub for our Aboriginal clients.
+We have moved to our new head office at 292 Hoddle Street, Abbotsford.
+It is our goal is to develop the premises as a multi-purpose community hub for our Aboriginal clients.
 We need your support.

 Become a Volunteer

 Make a difference to the lives of Aboriginal victims/survivors of family violence by volunteering at FVPLS Victoria.
 Click here for further information.

 We are campaigning to raise funds for our Sisters Day Out Program that is facing financial uncertainty.
 So far, we have raised over $4000.
 If you would like to make a contribution to continue this very successful program, please donate online: www.gofundme.com/sistersdayout

 16 Days of Activism Against Gendered Violence Campaign

 10 actions to stand firm against violence against Aboriginal women and children

 FVPLS Victoria is fully supporting the 16 Days of Activism campaign.
 Our service is not gender exclusive but 93% of our clients are Aboriginal women.
 It is important to acknowledge that violence against women and gender inequality are causal factors to family violence.
 93% of the women we work with are hurt by men from many different cultures and backgrounds.

 FVPLS Victoria is calling on all of the community to take action.
 Here are our suggested 10 actions to stand firm against violence against Aboriginal women and children: